 And if you can’t hear anything, and they don’t get to hear anything either, then what is the point?

-Well as far as I can work out, the point is moot.
-There is none.
+Well as far as I can work out in that case, the point is moot.
+There is no point.

 Problems of Indifference to the Art of Performing